Effective mass theorems with Bloch modes crossings: Introduction

-\subsubsection{The case of the dimension one}
+\subsection{The case of the dimension one}

-When $d=1$, it has been proved that assumption~{\bf H1} is satisfied (see Appendix~\ref{sec:1d}).
-We denote by $\Lambda_n$ the set of critical points of the function $\varrho_n$.
-One can prove that~$\Lambda_n$ is contained in $\pi\Z$, and consists only on non-degenerate critical points.
-In addition, the crossing set corresponding to $\varrho_n$ is precisely $\pi\Z\setminus \Lambda_n$ (see Lemma~\ref{lem:critb}).
-With these considerations in mind, we are able to give a complete description of the limit of the energy density of families of solutions to~(\ref{eq:schro}) with initial data bounded in $H^s_\eps(\R)$, $s>1/2$.
-Note that for $n\in\N^*$, we can associate with the projector $\Pi_n(\xi)$ onto the eigenspace corresponding to $\varrho_n(\xi)$ an operator $\Pi_n(\eps D_x)$ acting on $L^2(\R_x\times \T_y)$.
+Let us first state our results in dimension $d=1$.
+When $d=1$, one can prove that~$\Lambda_n$ is contained in $\pi\Z$, and consists only on non-degenerate critical points.
+In addition, when $|n-n'|>1$, $\Sigma _{n,n'}= \emptyset$ and $\Sigma_n\cap \Lambda_n=\emptyset$ (see Lemma~\ref{lem:critb}).
+In this specific case, we are able to give a complete description of the limit of the energy density of families of solutions to~(\ref{eq:schro}) with initial data of the form stated in {\bf H0}.